 - Read: Supplementary books with a controlled vocabulary.
 See the current New Readers Press Catalog for a complete listing or check the literacy council library for suggestions. - Read: Materials you have written.
 These may include stories, simplified factual paragraphs, or an informational item appropriate to each lesson or current happening.
 As a tutor, you can select words and structures to reinforce a skill in which the student may be weak.
-For specific guidelines on how to write original material, see the Writing section of this Tutor Information Book, the Instructor of Writing Handbook or Virginia Cowsill's Writing for Adult New Readers Using Controlled Vocabulary (available from Kern Adult Literacy Council, 102 18th St., Bakersfield, CA 93301.) - Read: Newspapers or News For You (with tutor guidance). - o Circle the known words for a beginning student to read. - o Subtly help the student discover new words and ideas by using ads and announcements for entertainment and educational activities, and special events. - o Have the student skim the front page for one minute.
-How many careers can he find? - o Cut the headlines from articles.
-Have the student match them with articles. - o Lead paragraphs should answer "Who, What, When" questions.
-Have the student find the answers. - o The paper is also available on line for students; coordinator or office staff may supply password for use. - Read: Anything with words brochures, labels, flyers, catalogs and cartoons.
+For specific guidelines on how to write original material, see the Writing section of this Tutor Information Book, the Instructor of Writing Handbook or Virginia Cowsill's Writing for Adult New Readers Using Controlled Vocabulary (available from Kern Adult Literacy Council, 102 18th St., Bakersfield, CA 93301.) - Read: Newspapers or News For You with tutor guidance. - ✓ Circle the known words for a beginning student to read. - ✓ Subtly help the student discover new words and ideas by using ads and announcements for entertainment and educational activities, and special events. - ✓ Have the student skim the front page for one minute.
+How many careers can he find? - ✓ Cut the headlines from articles.
+Have the student match them with articles. - ✓ Lead paragraphs should answer "Who, What, When" questions.
+Have the student find the answers. - Read: Anything with words brochures, labels, flyers, catalogs and cartoons.
 Encourage the student to bring in items of interest to him such as a bill, a summons, or a picture caption.